Particles approximations of Vlasov equations with singular forces : Propagation of chaos: Proof of Theorem and

 \subsection{The quantities to control}

-We will not be able to control the infinite norm of the field (and its derivative) created by the empirical distribution, but only a small temporal average of this norm.
+We will not be able to control the infinite norm of the field (and its derivative) created by the empirical distribution $\mu_N$, but only a small temporal average of this norm.
 For this, we introduce in the case without cut-off a small time step $\tau=\ep^{r'}$ for some $r'>r$ and close to $r$ (the precise condition will appear later).
+In the case with cut-off where $r$ and $r'$ are useless, the time step will by $\tau = \ep$.